tepachelabs/songbox.webapp/README.md

 ```
 ## Backend URL
 Under the **src** folder there's a file called **config.js**.
 In this file you can change the **apiGatewayUrl** to fill your needs.
-whether you want to change the url for development or production (this is just the url for the [backend](https://github.com/tepachelabs/songbox.api))
+Whether you want to change the url for development or production (this is just the url for the [backend](https://github.com/tepachelabs/songbox.api))
 ```
 const dev = {
   apiGatewayUrl: 'http://localhost:4000',